 - 1. Remove the seat. - 2.
-Disconnect the black (negative) battery cable first. - 3.
-Disconnect the red (positive) battery cable last. - 4.
-Disconnect the battery hold-down strap. - 5.
-On conventional batteries, remove the battery vent tube. - 6.
-Lift the battery out of the ATV.
+Disconnect the battery hold-down strap. - 3.
+On conventional batteries, remove the battery vent tube. - 4.
+Disconnect the black (negative) battery cable first. - 5.
+Disconnect the red (positive) battery cable last. - 6.
+Lift the battery out of the vehicle.
 Be careful not to tip a conventional battery sideways, which could spill electrolyte. - NOTICE: If electrolyte spills, immediately wash it off with a solution of one tablespoon baking soda and one cup water to prevent damage to the vehicle.